karuppiah7890/temp-trials/sample-coding-problems/meet-the-family/STORY.md

 - Relations

 From an outside perspective, every time when we need to pass person details - we have to pass name and gender, instead can we pass person here too, but a different person type.
 Not sure what the name would be.
 But yeah, I could still do away with name and gender in function / method call instead of putting it in struct as that struct would have only two fields, but yeah, they are related fields - fields related to a person

+---

+[IDEA]
+Some ideas for easy solving - think of family tree as tree or graph and have relations all around - nodes and edges.
+Each node is a person and edges are relationships - directed edges where we can have two edges between two people - one for a relationship and another for a reverse relationship.
+For example, Mother has child relationship with child, and child has mother relationship with mother

+Check how people generally store graphs, trees.
+For example, having a 2x2 matrix for a graph is a common example I think.
+But it can also use up a lot of unnecessary space